 The first edition of Beds will involve the city of Athens (GR) and 6 performance artists: LukasKolm (LT), Zoe Antipa (GR)/Sandra Johnston (UK), Antti-Juhani Manninen (FIN), Macklin Kowal (USA/GR), Ximan Wang (CHN/IT).

 Each artist is invited to perform in a particular place in the city of Athens, chosen in relation to the deep similarities between the artist’s practice and the assigned place.

 Beds is based on three pillars: the chosen place (considered for its own specificities), the alive relationship created by performance art, and solidarity.

 The idea of Beds intends to intersect the “structure” of an artistic event with the human facts that have determined and determine the past and contemporary history of a city, in this case, Athens.

 As a natural consequence of the approach adopted, we combine the art project with the choice to create a strong contact between the artists and some of the realities that are facing humanitarian problems in Athens in recent years.

-Each artist will spend in Athens a period of one week (expected to be in 2021) during which she/he will be supported in the preparation of her/his performance art piece and invited to hold an artist talk in one of the five participating art spaces currently active in the Athenian art scene.
+Each artist will spend in Athens a period of one week (expected to be in 2021) during which she/he will be supported in the preparation of her/his performance art piece and invited to hold an artist talk in the two participating art spaces currently active in the Athenian art scene, Potential Project and Noucmas.